kearry/myapp/README.md

 ## 🚀 Revolutionary AI Character Simulation Technique

-**Industry-First Innovation**: During Episode 2 development, we pioneered a breakthrough Character Simulation Technique using AI character embodiment to generate authentic dialogue and relationship dynamics.
+**Industry-First Innovation**: We pioneered a breakthrough Character Simulation Technique using AI character embodiment to generate authentic dialogue and relationship dynamics.

 ### **How It Works**
 - **Character Embodiment**: AI systems "become" characters using detailed psychological profiles